 1992 - The theatre closes.

 1998 - The theatre reopens after the American Cinematheque remodel.
 The booth was back upstairs but at a higher level than it was in 1922.
 They installed two Norelco AAII 35/70mm projectors, a later version of the 1955 machines originally known as the DP70.
-This set came from a theatre in Metairie, a suburb of New Orleans.
+This set (#2236 and #2237) came from the Lakeside Theatre in Metairie, a suburb of New Orleans.
 Lamphouses were Christie Xenon with 6 Kw lamps.
 There was also a 16/35 Kinoton projector, later removed to allow space for a digital machine.
 The theatre was equipped to reproduce all standard sound formats including Dolby Digital, SDDS and DTS.

 2020 - The theatre closes due to Covid restrictions.
 American Cinematheque later sells the building to Netflix.